nandulak/agent-purple/docs/DEVELOPMENT_GUIDE.md

 ### Red Team Agent

 The Red Team Agent is responsible for scanning code repositories to identify vulnerabilities in AI-enabled systems.
-It leverages the OpenAI API to analyze code snippets and maps identified issues to the MITRE ATT&CK and ATLAS frameworks.
+It leverages the OpenAI API with GPT-4o model to analyze code snippets and maps identified issues to the MITRE ATT&CK and ATLAS frameworks.

 **Key Responsibilities:**
 - Analyze code snippets for security vulnerabilities